NSBudapest/NSBudapestMeetup/README.md

 In April we organized our very first workshop, which was a huge success.
 You can find more information [here](https://github.com/NSBudapest/NSBudapestMeetup/blob/master/workshops/UITesting/UITesting.md).

-## Jobs board
+## Job board

-Since [March](https://github.com/NSBudapest/NSBudapestMeetup/blob/master/Jobs/2016/March.md), we have a jobs board every month, based on the example of the [NSLondon meetup](http://www.meetup.com/NSLondon/).
+We have a monthly job board, based on the example of the [NSLondon meetup](http://www.meetup.com/NSLondon/).

-**You can add iOS, or macOS development jobs to the board, or yourself as someone looking for iOS, or macOS development related opportunities.**
+**You can add iOS, or macOS dev jobs to the board, or yourself as someone looking for iOS, or macOS dev opportunities.**

 *We're going to upload the board every month to this repository under the given month along with the presentations, and send the link of the board to the event on meetup.com.*